Italy reports a 50% increase in confirmed coronavirus cases - Local News 8

 Italy reported a 50% increase in coronavirus cases Sunday, as the US further restricted travel and the famed La Scala opera house closed.

-Italy’s Civil Protection Authority reported the county now has 1,694 confirmed coronavirus cases, up from 1,128 confirmed cases on Saturday.
+Italy’s Civil Protection Authority reported the country now has 1,694 confirmed coronavirus cases, up from 1,128 confirmed cases on Saturday.
 Thirty-four people have died.

 Italy has the most coronavirus cases of any country outside of Asia.